Mean-field approach to finite-size fluctuations in the Kuramoto-Sakaguchi model

 where

 However, recently finite-size effects have gained much attention.
-Numerical experiments have lead to a better understanding of finite-size effects and provide clear evidence for their significance~\cite{Dai1994,Dai1996,CraD1999,NisTHA2012,HonCTP2015,SnyderEtAl21,YueG2024,SumJ2024}.
-In particular, several finite-size phenomena were observed such as a stochastic drift of oscillators which disappears in the thermodynamic limit \cite{GiacominPoquet15,Lucon15,Got2015,Gottwald17} and emergent random chimera switching in a deterministic two-population KS model \cite{GI25}.
+Numerical experiments have led to a better understanding of finite-size effects and provided clear evidence for their significance~\cite{Dai1994,Dai1996,CraD1999,NisTHA2012,HonCTP2015,SnyderEtAl21,YueG2024,SumJ2024}.
+In particular, several finite-size phenomena were observed such as a stochastic drift of oscillators which disappears in the thermodynamic limit \cite{GiacominPoquet15,Lucon15,Got2015,Gottwald17} and emergent random chimera switching in a deterministic two-population KS model \cite{IrvG2025}.
 Capturing finite-size effects analytically is a notoriously hard problem.
-Relaxation rates and multi-oscillator were obtained using kinetic theory~\cite{HildebrandEtAl07,BuiceChow07,YoonEtAl15} and finite-size scaling near criticality has been successfully quantified~\cite{HongEtAl07,HonCTP2015,HonOS2016,ParkPark24}.
-A general scheme for analyzing fluctuations in systems of coupled phase oscillators was proposed in~\cite{KurN1987,Daido89,Dai1990}.
+Relaxation rates and pair correlation functions were obtained using kinetic theory~\cite{HildebrandEtAl07,BuiceChow07,YoonEtAl15} and the finite-size scaling near criticality has been successfully quantified~\cite{HongEtAl07,HonCTP2015,HonOS2016,ParkPark24}.
+Recently, substantial progress has been made for stochastic systems of coupled oscillators \cite{TyuGKP2018,Bue2025}.
+However, analytical methods for deterministic systems still remain underdeveloped.
+A general scheme for analyzing fluctuations in deterministic systems of coupled phase oscillators was proposed in~\cite{KurN1987,Daido89,Dai1990}.
 In particular, accurate approximations were obtained in the subcritical case of the KS model~\eqref{Eq:KS:original} with $\lambda=0$ and a Lorentzian frequency distribution~\cite{Dai1990}.
-However, this approach relies on several approximations which do not carry over to the case of more general frequency distributions such as Gaussians as we will show (see Appendix).
+However, this approach relies on several approximations which do not carry over to the case of more general frequency distributions such as Gaussians as we will show (see Appendix~\ref{app:daido}).
 In this Letter we will capture finite-size effects in a first principle way and provide explicit expressions for the covariance function and the variance of the order parameter.
-Our focus will be the hitherto unexplored parameter range away from criticality.